 - 1. Timing is critical when applying treated salt.
 We must begin Anti -icing techniques before the snow hits the pavement so it will prevent bonding to the roadway as snow accumulates. - 2.
 Route 68 will use treated salt using the 1995 Oshkosh - 3.
-Route 62, Barre Rd., and Elm St. will use treated salt using the 2009 Sterling. - 4.
-Williamsville Road and Burnshirt Rd. will use treated salt using the 1997 Oshkosh. - 5.
-Brigham St., and New Westminster Rd. will use a treated salt using the 2015 Freightliner. - 6.
-New Templeton Rd. will have a treated salt mix using the 2018 Freightliner. - 7.
+Route 62, Barre Road, and Elm Street will use treated salt using the 2009 Sterling. - 4.
+Williamsville Road and Burnshirt Road will use treated salt using the 1997 Oshkosh. - 5.
+Brigham Street, and New Westminster Road will use a treated salt using the 2015 Freightliner. - 6.
+New Templeton Road will use treated salt using the 2018 Freightliner. - 7.
 All other paved roads will use a treated salt.
 All dirt roads will have a 3-1 sand salt mix applied where needed.
 This may change according to weather conditions. - 8.
 Once main roads have been treated, the DPW will then monitor roadways and begin plowing when necessary. - 9.
-After the storm and once all roads are plowed and pushed back, the roads will

-- be treated with treated salt as necessary. - 10.
+After the storm and once all roads are plowed and pushed back, the roads will be treated with treated salt as necessary. - 10.
 The DPW crew will maintain roads and shoulders during and after storms, so if another storm occurs in a few days only fresh snow will need to be plowed. - 11.
 Once snow has stopped, a truck will check problem areas such as drifting and will clear roadways before snow freezes.
 Anti-icing materials may need to be applied. - 12.
-Snow will be removed from intersections and places where views are obstructed. - 13.
-Treated Salt needs time to work.
+Snow will be removed from intersections and places where views are obstructed.

+- 13. Treated Salt needs time to work.
 If it is applied early enough so traffic and sun can get onto the roadway, it will create a brine that will be easier to clean off. - 14.
 Extra salt may be needed during the nighttime and cloudy days. - 15.
-There will be no gaps left on roads while treating them with treated salt.
+When temperatures are in the single to negative digits, treated salt will be slow to none to work until temperatures rise. - 16.
+There will be no gaps left on roads while treating them with treated salt